 Ensure that you're injecting some emotion throughout the story.
 Make the customers feel like you're describing their situation.
 Help them realize that they would be better working with your business.

 Most importantly, provide a solution to your customers, followed by your CTA button.
-Approach this portion by talking about your solution's features and unique selling points (USP).
+Approach this portion by discussing your solution's features and unique selling points (USP).

 3. Motivate and enable